Fiber Launch Systems

 Conditions for Efficient Launching

 For efficient launching, the light impinging on the fiber should mostly be a superposition of guided modes of the fiber.
-Launching is most difficult in case of single-mode fibers, exhibiting only a single spatial mode per propagation direction for a given wavelength.
+Launching is most difficult in the case of single-mode fibers, exhibiting only a single spatial mode per propagation direction for a given wavelength.
 In that case, one must produce a focus at the fiber end with a transverse intensity profile similar to that of the fiber mode and with flat wavefronts.
 Multimode fibers make launching substantially easier, particularly if they have a large number of modes.
 It may not be strictly necessary then to have a beam focus exactly at the fiber end.

 Particularly single-mode fibers typically have a rather small fiber core, which obviously needs to be hit for launching light.
 Typical core diameters are only a couple of microns, There are also large mode area fibers with single-mode propagation, where the transverse alignment requirements are less strict, while the angular tolerances are correspondingly tighter.
 Overall, it is then not necessarily easier to launch light than for small-core single-mode fibers – particularly with opto-mechanics designed for small-core fibers, possibly not offering sufficiently precise angular alignment.